-When visiting Everglades Holiday Park, it is extremely important to familiarize yourself with the safety precautions so that you can have a secure and enjoyable experience.
+When visiting Everglades Holiday Park, it is extremely important to familiarize yourself with the safety precautions so that you can have a secure and enjoyable experience on your airboat tours.
 You must keep in mind that the Everglades is a wildlife site, and there are very real and wild threats in it.
 However, if you are prepared, then you have nothing to worry about.

-Before you embark on adventurous everglades tours and thrilling airboat rides, it’s important to keep safety in mind, especially if you are bringing children along.
+Some people ask “Are the Everglades safe for airboat tours?”
+Before you embark on adventurous everglades tours and thrilling Everglades boat tours, it’s important to keep safety in mind, especially if you are bringing children along.
 Staying safe is a priority for us here at Everglades Holiday Park!
 We’d like to provide you with some information for staying safe in the Everglades.

 - The climate dramatically changes by season here.

 - The dry season: From December to April, the temperatures reach a high of 77 degrees Fahrenheit, and a low of 53 degrees Fahrenheit.
 There is a chance that a cold front can sweep in and cause near freezing temperatures; however, this is rare since the Everglades is a subtropical region.
 Water levels drop, and mosquitos and other bugs become nearly non-existent during this season.
 The larger animals all group together near bodies of water since there is a scarcity of water during this period.
 Bird-viewing is excellent during the dry season as well.
 Since wildlife will gather closer to water patches, staying safe in the Everglades during dry season means keeping an eye out for wildlife near water patches – this is so no one gets hurt or fails to see a potentially threatening animal in close proximity.
 Our Everglades National Park airboat tours are covered to ensure that the animals we come across will keep a safe distance from all riders.